Fiber Ethernet Cable: Getting Network Speed &

 Enhanced Security and Electrical Isolation

 Fiber optic cables are incredibly difficult to tap into without detection.
 Any attempt to intercept the light signal would cause a measurable disruption, immediately alerting network administrators.
-Furthermore, because fiber doesn’t conduct electricity, it eliminates the risk of electrical shock or fire hazards, and provides complete electrical isolation between connected devices, which can be crucial for safety and protecting sensitive equipment.
+Because fiber doesn’t conduct electricity, it eliminates the risk of electrical shock or fire hazards, and provides complete electrical isolation between connected devices, which can be crucial for safety and protecting sensitive equipment.

 Lighter, Thinner, and More Durable